|

 they were certified to meet.
 These regulations shall include provisions

 for ensuring the durability of emission devices.
+SEC.

 23. Second-Hand Motor Vehicle Engines.
 Any imported second-hand